esaith/HackerNewsChallenge/README.md

   * jQuery.
 Ten years plus ago would have been fine.
   * Any other framework: Ruby, Flash, Perl, etc. Because this company does not require nor do I have the experience.

+Potential Questions about Acceptance Criteria
+  * What is the expected range for viewport sizing?
+57" HDTV down to mobile?
+Desktop only?
+  * Any disabilities, color-bind, etc that are needed to be considered?
   Enjoy!